zalando-incubator/kube-ingress-aws-controller/deploy/README.md

-If you have done this, you can use our [example](https://github.com/zalando-incubator/kube-ingress-aws-controller/tree/master/example) to test the integration.
+If you have done this, you can use our [example](https://github.com/zalando-incubator/kube-ingress-aws-controller/tree/master/example) to test the integration and see our [test deployment for advanced features](test-deployment.md).

 ## Test deployment

-To test base and advanced features, please follow [this guide](deploy/test-deployment.md).
+To test base and advanced features, please follow [this guide](test-deployment.md).